 (c) If less than 2,500 tons of composted material from Type 3 feedstocks are produced per year, testing must be conducted once every four months.

 (d) If more than 2,500 tons of composted material from Type 3 are produced per year, testing must be conducted every 5,000 tons of feedstock used or monthly.

+(5) Testing liquid digestate for pathogen reduction.
+The frequency with which liquid digestate must be tested for pathogen reduction depends on the average storage time for digestate following the treatment phase, where "average storage time" is defined as the total amount of liquid digestate withdrawn from storage over the course of a month, divided by the average quantity of liquid digestate being stored in that month.
+All anaerobic digestion facilities subject to this rule and proposing to use liquid digestate as a soil amendment, fertilizer or other productive use must test liquid digestate with the following frequency:

+(a) If the average storage time for liquid digestate is less than one month, then testing must be conducted at least monthly.

+(b) If the average storage time for liquid digestate is one month or greater, but less than six months, then testing must be conducted at least quarterly.

+(c) If the average storage time for liquid digestate is six months or greater, then testing must be at least semi-annually.

+(6) All composting facilities subject to this rule must receive written approval from the department regarding any use of liquid digestate other than:

+(a) Discharge to an approved wastewater treatment system; or

+(b) Discharge under a water quality permit issued under ORS 468B.050.

+(7) Composted material and digestate from type X feedstock must be disposed in a landfill permitted to receive domestic solid waste, unless a facility receives written approval from the department for alternative use of the material.

 Stat.
 Auth.: ORS 459.045, 459A.025 & 468.020 Stats.
 Implemented: ORS 459.005, 459.015 & 459.205 Hist.: DEQ 6-2009, f. & cert. ef.
 9-14-09

 340-096-0150 Special Rules Pertaining to Composting: Unacceptable Odors

-(1) The department recognizes that the microbial metabolic activity in compost piles causes odors, and that composting facilities cannot completely eliminate all odors.
+(1) The department recognizes that the microbial metabolic activity in composting piles and anaerobic digestion operations causes odors, and that composting facilities cannot completely eliminate all odors.
 All composting facilities must be designed, constructed, and operated in manner that, to the greatest extent practicable consistent with proper facility design and operation, controls and minimizes odors that are likely to cause adverse impacts outside the boundaries of the facility.

 (2) The department may require a facility to prepare an Odor Minimization Plan under section (5) of this rule, and may further require the facility to modify operations and otherwise implement all reasonable and practicable measures determined necessary by the department to control and minimize adverse impacts of odors outside the boundaries of the facility.
 In deciding whether to require an Odor Management Plan, the department will consider the frequency, duration, strength and intensity of odors; the number and frequency of complaints; and the number of people impacted.